watusi/jquery-mobile-iscrollview/README.md

 ####refreshOnPageBeforeShow

-If true, the scroller will be refreshed on every JQuery Mobile `pageshow` event.
+If true, the scroller will be refreshed on every JQuery Mobile `pagebeforeshow` event.
 This should be set to true if scroller content might have changed asynchronously while the page was loaded into the DOM but not shown, as might happen in some native application environment.
 As well, this is necessary if not using a version of iScroll with